AQ Index for Alabama

 Air Quality Index for Alabama

-The highest AQ index in Alabama (as of 8:00 CST) is currently the Birmingham area.
-Particle Pollution (PM2.5) is measuring at 50 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The highest AQ index in Alabama (as of 12:00 CST) is currently the Ward area.
+Particle Pollution (PM2.5) is measuring at 59 (Moderate).
+This means air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 Over the next few days, the highest Particle Pollution (PM2.5) will be in the Birmingham area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.